Azure/azure-cli-extensions/README.md

 Once your PR is merged into master branch, a new PR will be created to update `src/index.json` automatically.

-The precondition is to put your code inside this repo and upgrade the version in the PR but do not modify `src/index.json`.
+The precondition is to put your code inside this repo and upgrade the version in the PR but not to modify `src/index.json`.

 If you want to host the source code in your dedicated repo, you have to upload the WHL file and update the `src/index.json` manually.